 A list of documents and articles referred to in this document follows.
-The symbol www indicates that the item is available on the WWW by reaching the NRAO home page at http://www.nrao.edu/ and then selecting the indicated home page (aips, aips++, meetings, vla, or vlba).
-Printed copies of documents marked by an asterisk (\) are available from Lori Appel (see Section 26.3).
-Numerous articles from one book appear; an abbreviation for this book and a complete reference for it are as follows:
+Printed copies of documents marked by an asterisk () are available from Lori Appel (see Section 26.3).
+Numerous articles from two books appear; abbreviations for these books and complete references for them are as follows: